rsdoiel/antenna/archives/2024/columns_2024.50.md

 date: 2024-12-13, from: Doc Searls (at Harvard), New Old Blog

 A few weeks ago, my sister Jan and I drove a cache of archival stuff from her garage in North Carolina to my office in Indiana.
-One box was filled with boxes and carousels of slides nobody had seen for many decades.
-I also brought along my parents&#8217; slide projector, and digitized each slide by [&#8230;]
+One plastic container was filled with boxes and carousels of slides nobody had seen for many decades.
+I also brought along my parents&#8217; slide projector, and digitized each slide [&#8230;]

 <br>